-New plants are usually raised from seed sown in containers in a free-draining soil and sand mix, and the seedlings raised in a nursery under shaded conditions until they are planted out, which is when they are about eight to twelve months old or 40 cm (1.3 ft) tall.
+New plants are usually raised from seed sown in containers in a free-draining soil and sand mix.
+The seedlings are raised in a nursery under shaded conditions until planted, which is when they are about eight to twelve months old or 40 cm (1.3 ft) tall.

-Performs best on free-draining clay and loam soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.0 and on sites with full to partial sun exposure.
-It has poor tolerance to drought and to slow-draining or waterlogged soils.
+Performs best on free-draining clay and loam soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.0, and on sites with full to partial sun exposure.
+It has poor tolerance to drought and slow-draining or waterlogged soils.

 The seed are winged, allowing the wind to disperse them over a wide area.
 It is recorded as a weed in the Congo in West Africa, though not as a serious weed.

 C.A.B.
 International 2013, The CABI encyclopedia of forest trees, CABI Publishing, Wallingford, Oxfordshire

 Chudnoff, M. 1984, Tropical timbers of the world, Forest Service, U.S. Department of Agriculture (USDA), Washington, D.C.

 Coppen, J. J. W. 1995, Gums, resins and latexes of plant origin, Food and Agriculture Organization of the United Nations (FAO), Rome